stackforge/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/plugin-settings/add-settings.rst

 can use the shortcut SHIFT-F5 (CMD-R in Mac OS) to reload the page skipping browser's cache.

+.. note:: This is also true for minor version updates.
+If the new minor
+          version has new UI settings, they will not be present on the :guilabel:`Settings` tab for an existing environments after the update.
+This is crucial for hot-pluggable plugins, as they are should work on the already deployed environments.
+          To resolve this, do the following:

+          #.
+Create a new environment with the new version of the plugin.
+          #.
+Download the new plugin's UI settings and the settings
+             for the environment that you update.
+          #.
+Copy the downloaded settings of the plugin to the existing
+             environment and upload edited settings back to the existing environment.

 .. note:: This is always a good idea to ensure that your browser bypasses
           cache before trying to debug issues with the Fuel web UI.